Drakan: The Ancients' Gates: Gameplay

-In solo, the player directly controls the main character, Rynn.
-Players can focus on specific enemies and perform attacks, including combo moves.
-Apart from that Rynn can use several weapons, including swords, axes, bows, and blunt weapons.
-She can also use several spells, such as Fireball, Lightning Bolt, and others.
+While there is no difficulty setting in the game, there are skill trees implemented into the game to enhance the player’s power output.
+Experience points, gained through defeating enemies, are the currency to acquire skills in the following three different skill trees: Melee, Archery, and Magic.
+Skill trees can be built in a balanced manner throughout the game, or the player can choose to specialize in one fighting style to start.

 Plot

 This game takes place sometime after the events in Order of the Flame.
 Rynn and Arokh answer a call from the city of Surdana.
 Lady Myschala of Surdana asks for Rynn and Arokh's assistance.
 An evil race of three-faced beings known as the Desert Lords has begun rallying the monsters from around the world (similar to how the Dark Union did in Order of the Flame) and have begun enslaving humans.
 Around the world, there exist four gateways that lead to the world where the dragon mother, Mala-Shae, and her brood have been slumbering since the Dark Wars.
 Only a Dragon of the Elder Breed can open the gates, and this is why Rynn and Arokh (more specifically, Arokh) are needed to open these gates, so that the humans can once again bond with dragons and fight back against the Desert Lords.
 Along the way, the two of them must go on various side quests to accomplish goals leading them to the ultimate goal.